More on Routes

 }

-Try accessing the route now:
+Try accessing the route while passing it a cookie:

-$ curl --cookie "language=de" localhost:3000/api/task
+curl --cookie "language=de" localhost:3000/api/task

 Similarly you can access the headers of a request: